nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 # 1. Introduction
-    Betterduke is a desktop application for ​     NUS students with poor time
+    Betterduke is a desktop application for NUS students with poor time management.
-        management     ​.
 Students, more often than not, are on their laptops, so Betterduke will be convenient for students to toggle between checking their timetables and scheduling their tasks.
 More importantly, Betterduke is optimized for those who prefer to work with a Command Line Interface (CLI) while still having the benefits